Vai al contenuto principale

 Note in addition that

-• chances of admission (either through the test or with the exemption) do not differ between different rounds;
+• chances of admission do not differ between different rounds;

 • individual communications are done to the email address provided during the application.